AdobeDocs/customer-one.en/help/home.md

 ---
 # Adobe Customer Support Experience

-## Admin Console Support Tickets
+## Experience League Support Tickets

-Support Tickets are now able to be submitted via the [Admin Console](https://adminconsole.adobe.com/).
+Support Tickets are now able to be submitted via [Experience League](https://experienceleague.adobe.com/home#support).
 For instructions on how to submit a support ticket, review the section for [submitting a support ticket](#submit-ticket).

 We are working to improve how you interact with Adobe Customer Support.
-Our vision is to streamline the support experience by moving to a single entry point, using the Adobe Admin Console.
+Our vision is to streamline the support experience by moving to a single entry point, using Experience League.
 Once live, your organization will be able to easily access Adobe Customer Support; have greater visibility into your service history via a common system across products; and request help via phone, web, and chat through a single portal.

+If you are on Adobe Commerce, refer to [Submit a support case](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#support-case) in the Experience League Support User Guide for Adobe Commerce.

-## How to submit an Admin Console support ticket {#submit-ticket}
+## Support administrator submits Experience League support tickets {#submit-ticket}

-In order to submit a support ticket in [Admin Console](https://adminconsole.adobe.com/), you need to have the Support admin role assigned by a System Administrator.
+In order to submit a support ticket in [Experience League](https://experienceleague.adobe.com/home#support), you need to have the Support admin role assigned by a System Administrator.
 Only a System Administrator in your organization can assign this role.
 Product, Product Profile, and other administrative roles cannot assign the Support admin role and are unable to view the **[!UICONTROL Create Case]** option used to submit a support ticket.
-For more information, visit the [enterprise and teams customer care](customer-care.md) documentation.
+To learn more about the different types of admin roles and their entitlements, refer to [Admin roles](https://experienceleague.adobe.com/en/docs/customer-one/using/admin-roles).

+If you are on Commerce, the process for sharing access to work with support cases is different.
+To learn more, refer to [Shared access: grant privileges for other users to access your account](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#shared-access) in the Experience League Support User Guide for Adobe Commerce.

-### Assign the Support admin role
+### System administrator assigns Support administrator roles

 The support admin role is a non-administrative role that has access to support-related information.
 Support admins can view, create, and manage issue reports.